Skip to content

 Tier 3 — Non-compliant bots Crawlers documented to ignore robots.txt Bytespider (ByteDance) CDN/WAF block — robots.txt is ineffective

-The tier distinction matters: blocking training crawlers without also blocking retrieval bots keeps your content eligible for AI search citations while opting out of model training datasets.
+The tier distinction matters.
+You can block training crawlers without blocking retrieval bots.
+That keeps your content eligible for AI search citations while opting out of training datasets.

 * As of OpenAI's December 2025 policy update, ChatGPT-User no longer respects robots.txt; disallow rules are ignored (coverage).